Mühle House: History

 The Mühle family also owned a building in the Cetate district, known to this day as the House with Flowers, due to the fact that it housed the Mühle family's shop of flowers, seeds and floral arrangements, being also the central point where they exhibited and sold their products developed in their greenhouses and nurseries from the Elisabetin district.
 Mühle had 17 greenhouses and a vast garden in Timișoara, which stretched from the Bega Canal to today's Nicolae Bălcescu Square.
 On its land are now the West University, the Politehnica University and its stadium with dormitories.
 After Ernst, Árpád's son, sold part of the horticultural domains, the family business declined.

 The last descendant to live there, Wilhelm's great-granddaughter, emigrated to Germany in 1992.
 Eventually, the house entered the possession of a wealthy Roma family that allowed it to fall into ruins.
 They intended to demolish the house in 2012.
-Following protests and the intervention of the city hall, a court ordered its restoration in 2016.
-The works began in February 2020 and were completed with delays in July 2023.
-Ultimately, the owners put it up for sale in 2025 for 3.7 million euros, with the city hall having the right of preemption.
+After public protests and pressure from the city hall, a court mandated its restoration in 2016.
+Work commenced in February 2020 and, despite delays, finished in July 2023.
+In 2025, the owners put the building on the market for 3.7 million euros, with the city hall holding the right of preemption.
+Ultimately, however, Politehnica University purchased it for 2.3 million euros to convert it into an educational and cultural center.